-A reminder of the ultra simple money system we used to use in the UK until around 1971.
+A reminder of the ultra simple money system we used to use in the UK.

-In the old, pre-decimal system, the coins used until the decimal system in ’71 were:
+The old coins used in the UK until the decimal system in ’71 were:

 1 farthing = a quarter of a penny